andreathomas10/Master_Thesis/README.md

 - CP at unseen locations: Conformal Prediction for DS at unseen locations.
 - PPI: proof-of-concept application of Prediction-Powered Inference with CAMx data.
 - utils: code for some figures.

-The necessary data can be found in the following google drive: